Labor Day clothes sales | CNN Underscored

 The Children’s Place

 No matter how your kids are continuing their education this fall, it’s a great time of year to restock what’s running low in their closets or add a few new pieces in to make getting dressed in the morning a little more exciting.
-Over at The Children’s Place Labor Day Sale, you can take 50% off leggings for little ones, as well as 50% off all activewear (check out this two-pack of sweatpants for $24.98 instead of $49.95).
+Over at the Children’s Place Labor Day Sale, you can take 50% off leggings for little ones and 50% off all activewear (check out this two-pack of sweatpants for $24.98 instead of $49.95).
 If you want to make it a family affair, everyone in the family can take 30% off all matching family pajamas from September 4 through 7 — a perfect way to get coordinated for the holiday pictures coming up.

 Dr. Scholl’s

 Your feet deserve good shoes, especially if they’re carrying you around all day.
-Find a supportive new pair during Dr. Scholl’s Labor Day Sale, which runs September 4 to September 8 and offers 30% off most of the site — plus a whopping 80% off sale items.
-Shipping is free on all orders, too, so you can buy (and return) with confidence.
+Find a supportive new pair during the Dr. Scholl’s Labor Day Sale, which runs September 4 to September 8 and offers 30% off most of the site — plus a whopping 80% off sale items.
+Shipping is free on all orders too, so you can buy (and return) with confidence.
 Use the code DRSLABOR at checkout to get the discount.
-You can save big, too: Case in point: these Mercury loafers in a pop of gold, which are on sale for $48.99 instead of $112 during the sale.
+You can save big too.
+Case in point: these Mercury loafers in a pop of gold, which are on sale for $48.99 instead of $112 during the sale.

 Eddie Bauer